The Sorcerer's Apprentice Science Curriculum Guide

-- Learn about the physical properties of water: The changing state of water, movement of water molecules and an animated lesson on how water molecules bond.
+- Learn about the physical properties of water: The changing state of water & movement of water molecules

 - Reader's theater- "This 10-minute reader's theater play traces water in its never-ending cycle.
 Students read the script as they perform the play.
 Neither props nor scenery is necessary.
 There are 19 characters, but in a small class, students can easily play more than one part.
 The students could even write their own water cycle adventure."

 - Here is a hands-on water wheel project.